entando/entando-docs/vuepress/docs/next/tutorials/consume/multitenancy-tutorial.md

 # Multitenancy on Entando

-To apply multitenant architecture with multiple tenants on Entando, you must create a primary environment where the secondary tenants can reside and share certain resources.
-This tutorial provides the instructions for this application if Entando.
-The primary tenant must initially be configured with cache management, search capability and content delivery server (CDS) services.
-Then, secondary tenants can be created and configured with its own isolated set of services through a ConfigMap which is the last step in this process.
+To apply multitenant architecture on Entando, you must create a primary environment where secondary tenants can reside and share resources.
+The primary tenant must initially be configured with content delivery server (CDS), cache management, and search capability services, each of which are linked below.
+Then, secondary tenants are created and configured with its own isolated set of services through a ConfigMap as detailed below.

+Multitenancy on Entando requires the Tomcat server image for the App Engine to enable Redis session management.
+This is the default for the `standardServerImage` in the `EntandoApp` custom resource.

-See <!-- [Multitenancy on Entando](../../docs/consume/multitenancy.md) -->, for details on concepts and architecture.
+See [Multitenancy on Entando](../../docs/consume/multitenancy.md), for details on concepts and architecture.

 ## Prerequisites
 * [A working instance of Entando 7.2 or higher.](../../../docs/getting-started/README.md)